sapio-lang/sapio/docs/learn-sapio/src/ch04-00-sapio-fun-profit.md

 more about writing Sapio contracts.

-1. Write a contract designed to be put into the `strike_into` field which sends funds to one party or othe other based on a third-party revealing a hash preimage `A` or `B`.
+1. Write a contract designed to be put into the `strike_into` field which sends funds to one party or the other based on a third-party revealing a hash preimage `A` or `B`.
 1. Modify the contract so that there is a `expire_A` and a `expire_B` path that go to different addresses, and `expire_A` requires a signature or hash